-- A. A list of school bus stops near each pupil's home. - B. General rules of conduct at school bus loading zones: - 1.
-Form a single file line facing the bus when it arrives. - 2.
-Never push or shove the person in front of you or behind you. - C. Red light crossing instructions. - 1.
-The student shall wait at the right front side of the bus by the door for the command from the driver to cross the road when it is safe. - 2.
-The student shall cross the road quickly, but not run, to the other side. - D. School bus danger zone. - 1.
-The students should remain at least 12 feet from all sides of the school bus. - E. Walking TO the bus stop. - 1.
-Be at your bus stop at least 5 minutes before the bus arrives. - 2.
-Avoid horseplay. - 3.
-Respect the privacy of others while walking to the bus stop and waiting for the bus. - F. Walking FROM the bus stop. - 1.
-When getting off the bus, walk at least 12 feet away from the bus. - 2.
-Never run back to the bus to get an object left behind or dropped near the bus. - 3.
-Never chase the bus after it has pulled away from the bus stop. - 4.
+- 1. A list of school bus stops near each pupil's home. - 2.
+General rules of conduct at school bus loading zones: - a.
+Form a single file line facing the bus when it arrives. - b.
+Never push or shove the person in front of you or behind you. - 3.
+Red light crossing instructions. - a.
+The student shall wait at the right front side of the bus by the door for the command from the driver to cross the road when it is safe. - b.
+The student shall cross the road quickly, but not run, to the other side. - 4.
+School bus danger zone. - a.
+The students should remain at least 12 feet from all sides of the school bus. - 5.
+Walking TO the bus stop. - a.
+Be at your bus stop at least 5 minutes before the bus arrives. - b.
+Avoid horseplay. - c.
+Respect the privacy of others while walking to the bus stop and waiting for the bus. - 6.
+Walking FROM the bus stop. - a.
+When getting off the bus, walk at least 12 feet away from the bus. - b.
+Never run back to the bus to get an object left behind or dropped near the bus. - c.
+Never chase the bus after it has pulled away from the bus stop. - d.
 Never cross the street behind the bus.